USDA FoodKeeper – Cold Storage Guidelines

 Cauliflower rice has gained popularity in recent years as a low-carb and gluten-free alternative to traditional rice.
 It is commonly used in ketogenic and paleo diets as a healthier substitute.
 In many cultures, cauliflower has been a staple vegetable for centuries, known for its versatility in various cuisines.
 From Indian curries to Mediterranean dishes, cauliflower is celebrated for its nutritional value and culinary adaptability.

 Frozen Cauliflower Rice should not be left at room temperature for more than 2 hours.
-If it has been sitting out longer, it's best to discard it to prevent foodborne illness, even if it looks okay.
+If it has been sitting out longer, it's best to discard it to reduce the risk of foodborne illness, even if it looks okay.

 Once opened, Frozen Cauliflower Rice can be safely consumed within 3-5 days if stored properly in the refrigerator.
 Make sure to seal it tightly in an airtight container or resealable bag to maintain freshness.